Mc-Zen/prism-typst/README.md

 _Syntax-highlighting Typst code with [Prism](https://prismjs.com/)_

+A demo, which also explains some things, can be found [here](https://mc-zen.github.io/prism-typst/).

 ## Contents
 The `src/` directory contains a Prism language definition for typst which you can import after importing Prism, e.g.,
 ```html